MatCyt/Price_Elasticity/README.md

 }
 ```

-Below you can find an output of cross price elasticity model (also could be presented as bar chart).
+Below you can find an output of cross price elasticity model ( which also could be presented as bar chart).
 Rows represent SKUs, being affected by pricing of SKUs shown in columns.
 The values are price elasticities of those relationships.
-The diagonal values represent own price elasticity.
+The diagonal values represent own price elasticity of each product.
 In this example we can see that SKU_H has own elasticity of -4,93 and its sales is being affected by price changes of SKUs B, D, I and H. So 1% of price decrease in SKU_I will cause 4,65% of price drop in SKU_H.
 At the same time this table allows us to quicky see how the price change of SKU_H (green highlight) will affect prices of other products (like strong impact on sales of SKU_G).